jmhobbs/heroku-buildpack-secrets-bundle/README.md

 After you deploy once with a secrets bundle, you can clear `SECRET_BUNDLE_URL` and `SECRET_BUNDLE_PASSPHRASE` and it will still load the secrets from cache.
 If you want to replace the cache, just set them again and it will overwrite.

 If you want to completely flush your cache, set `SECRET_BUNDLE_URL` to `DELETE` and run a deploy.

+# OpenSSL Note

+The [heroku-18 stack](https://devcenter.heroku.com/articles/stack-packages) uses OpenSSL 1.1.0, which is incompatible with previous encryption versions.
+If you are on an older stack (cedar-14, heroku-16) please use the `legacy` branch.